MikaMinkkinen/presentation1/PITCHME.md

 Use node modules and expad project features
 3. Gulp
 enjoy smooth development workflow
-5. Run and modify
+5. Start development
-how to start development
+how to run and modify project

 ---